These guides are AI-generated educational summaries — not legal or medical advice.

 Not mentioning failed surgical repair or surgical ineligibility

-Why: Irreparability is a required criterion for 30% and above.
+Irreparability is a required criterion for 30% and above.
 If you had a repair that failed (recurrent hernia) or have been told you are not a surgical candidate, this must be clearly stated.
 The examiner must document the explanation of irreparability on the DBQ.

-Do this instead: Bring surgical records.
+Instead: Bring surgical records.
 State clearly: 'I had a repair on [date] that failed and the hernia recurred' or 'My surgeon told me I am not a candidate for repair because [reason].'
 Ask the examiner to document this.

 Impact: 30%, 60%, 100%